 Grandparents’ rights in Texas—or grandparents law—is laid out in Sections 153.432-153.434 of Subchapter H of Chapter 153 of the Texas Family Code.

 The statutes in this section explain when a grandparent has the right to petition the court for access and visitation time with a grandchild, as well as child custody (known as conservatorship in Texas).
 These statutes don’t guarantee that a grandparent will receive custody or visitation; they merely give grandparents the right to make the request.

+In general, what legal rights do grandparents have?
 In Texas, the state limits the circumstances under which grandparents can request more visitation rights regarding grandchildren.
 That’s because the state presumes that parents should have the right to decide who has access to their children in most cases.

 Texas grandparents may request and may be granted visitation or possession (custody) of their grandchildren when: